sumiyagarav/Term-Project/README.md

 ## Introduction
 SEOULTECH OSS-Term Project

-This is a simple personal expense tracker with cli, CSV export, and visualization.
+This is a simple personal expense tracker with cli, csv export, and visualization.

 ## Prerequisites
 - Python